What risk means for your super

 No investment can ever be guaranteed to perform well.
 The nature of investing means there’s always the potential for your investment to lose value from year to year.

-Over the long term, you can think of risk as the chance that the rate of return on your investments might not be enough to provide you with the income you’ll need in retirement.
+Over the long term, you can think of risk as the chance that the return on your investments might not be enough to provide you with the income you’ll need in retirement.

-The appropriate level of risk for you will depend on your age, how long you’re investing for, what other assets you might have outside super and how they are invested, and how comfortable you are with the possibility of losing some of your investment in some years.
+The appropriate level of risk for you may depend on your age, how long you’re investing for, what other assets you have outside super and how they are invested, and how comfortable you are with the possibility of losing some of your investment in some years.

 Consider how long you’ll need to invest

-When choosing your investment plan, the amount of time you want to invest for may impact how much risk you’re willing to take.
-You don’t need to choose the best performing investment plan.
-You need the one that best suits your investment personality and your goals.
+When choosing your investment option, the amount of time you want to invest for may impact how much risk you’re willing to take.
+You don’t need to choose the best performing investment option.
+It’s more important that you choose the one that best suits your investment goals and how comfortable you are with risk.